okeresamuel/Complete-Ecommerce-and-Admin-dashboard/README.md

 3) Admin dashboard
 4) Stripe payment
 5) User authentication(register and login)
-6) improve performance with (using buffers stream and pipes will be added)

 # How can you Run this project in your local environment ?
 1) clone the repo